EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 3. 🛡️ **Safety and Integrity (Safety Checks)**

-- Dirty Tree Protection: pull canceled if files are not committed
+- Dirty Tree Protection, pull canceled if files are not committed
-- Unpushed Protection: pull canceled if local commits are not pushed
+- Unpushed Protection, pull canceled if local commits are not pushed
 - Stash Warning

 4. 🎛️ **Context Awareness & Restoration**

-- State Preservation: remembers the active branch
+- State Preservation, remembers the active branch
-- Smart Restore: replaces the user on the original branch
+- Smart Restore, replaces the user on the original branch
-- Fallback Logic: if the original branch is deleted, replace the user on the development branch.
+- Fallback Logic, if the original branch is deleted, replace the user on the development branch.

 5. 🔍 **Divergence Analysis**

-- History Analysis: Calculates the number of commits Ahead/Behind
+- History Analysis, calculates the number of commits Ahead/Behind
-- Log Preview: Displays the latest incoming commit messages
+- Log Preview, displays the latest incoming commit messages
-- Divergence Alert: Detects divergent histories
+- Divergence Alert, detects divergent histories

 6. 🛰️ **Discovery and Monitoring**

-- New Branch Detection: Scans the remote branch to track new remote branches
+- New Branch Detection, scans the remote branch to track new remote branches
-- Tracking Proposal: Creates a local branch (or interactively deletes an obsolete branch)
+- Tracking Proposal, creates a local branch (or interactively deletes an obsolete branch)

 7. 📈 **Visual and Concise Reporting**

 - Real-Time Feedback
-- Summary Table: Status and precise duration for each repository
+- Summary Table, status and precise duration for each repository
-- UI Polish: Dynamic separators and text centering
+- UI Polish, dynamic separators and text centering

 8. 🔐 **GitHub API Integration and Security**